The Craziest Lifespans of the Natural World

 The Greenland shark gets its name from its location of origin.
 They tend to live in the Arctic and North Atlantic Oceans, particularly along the coasts of Greenland.
 They’re some of the largest sharks in the world and assemble relatively deep in the ocean.
 As a result of this, it has developed Trimethylamine N-Oxide in its tissues.

 This is key, as it can use this as a defensive mechanism.
 The substance causes the meat to become toxic to humans and several species in the ocean.
 When people eat this creature in Iceland, they tend to eat the meat as a delicacy.
 They somehow find a way to reduce toxin levels for it.
-The sharks regularly live 200 to 400 years, but some lived up to 500 years of age.
+The sharks regularly live 200 to 400 years, but some live up to 500 years of age.

-3.)
-Ocean Quahog
+3. Ocean Quahog

 Ocean Quahog lifespans